Logging

 These are the available log levels (taken from <spdlog/common.h>

 ).
-Since it's an enum, their numeric value
+Since it's an enum, their numeric values

 namespace level {